- Our Initiatives

 (313) 265-2893; email@example.com

-During his 20 years at LISC, Victor Abla has administered over $6 million in grants, has underwritten $11 million in loans, and has facilitated over $50 million in Low Income Housing and New Markets Tax Credits equity investments.
-Additionally, he has provided technical assistance and training for the Neighborhood Partnership Academy (NPA) and the Mayor’s Office of Neighborhood Commercial Revitalization (ONCR).
+During his 22 years at LISC, Victor Abla has administered over $6.5 million in grants, has underwritten $40 million in loans and has facilitated over $55 million in Low Income Housing and New Markets Tax Credits equity investments.
+Additionally, he has provided technical assistance and training for the Neighborhood Partnership Academy (NPA) and the Mayor's Office of Neighborhood Commercial Revitalization (ONCR), including having a seat on the board.
 He also oversaw the planning process that lead to the formation of the Southwest Detroit Development Collaborative (SDDC).
 Prior to LISC, Abla was an AmeriCorps member working at Core City Neighborhoods.
 He holds a Bachelors of Business Administration and Masters of Urban Planning, both from the University of Michigan.

 (313) 265-2892; firstname.lastname@example.org